Yuan-998/yuan-998.github.io/_posts/2023-1-3-Pig Latin reading notes.md

 #### Command Transformation
 ![Compilation_and_execution](../assets/img/Pig/Pig_compilation_execution.png)

+A Pig programm goes through a series of transformation steps before being executed.

 #### Parsing
 The parser checks the syntactical correctness of the program, validity of all referenced variables, type, schema inference, and other checks.

 The output of the parser is a logical plan organised in a directed acyclic graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) with a **one-to-one correspondence** between Pig Latin statements and logical operators

 #### Logical Optimizer
-In this stage, the logical operators will be optimized by a *logical optimizer*, such as [projection pushdown](https://towardsdatascience.com/predicate-vs-projection-pushdown-in-spark-3-ac24c4d11855).
-Then they will be compiled into a series of Map-Reduce jobs
+In this stage, the **logical operators** will be optimized by a *logical optimizer*, such as [projection pushdown](https://towardsdatascience.com/predicate-vs-projection-pushdown-in-spark-3-ac24c4d11855).
+Then they will be compiled into a series of Map-Reduce jobs.

+#### Map-Reduce Compiler
+The optimized logical plan is then compiled into a series of Map-Reduce jobs.

 #### Map-Reduce Optimizer
-Optimization based on Map-Reduce *combiner* stage to perform early partial aggregation
+Optimization based on Map-Reduce *[combiner](./2023-1-3-Mapreduce%20reading%20notes.md#Combiner-Function)* stage to perform early partial aggregation.

 In the end, the DAG of optimized Map-Reduce jobs is topologically sorted and ready to be executed by Hadoop in that order.